 I decided to create a sculpture that casts shadows that create letterforms.
 In the beginning, I considered creating two sculptures: one that casts the shadow strokes and one that receives those shadows with more strokes carved into its surface.
 I also considered having two sculptures that both cast shadows onto the wall.
 Ultimately, I decided to simply create a single sculpture that casts shadows onto itself.
 Depending on where the light source was coming from, those shadows would either construct or deconstruct the letterforms.

 With the help of a friend who is adept in 3D modeling software like ZBrush and Blender, I built a small sculpture with the alphabet.
-I needed a typeface that had enough strokes pointed the same direction in order to make the effect work, and Helvetica has a lot of striaght, vertical strokes in its capital letters.
+I needed a typeface that had enough strokes pointed the same direction in order to make the effect work, and Helvetica caps has a lot of straight, vertical strokes.
 To create these "shadow strokes," I designed small blocks to extrude at the top of where each shadow was supposed to fall and varied their heights to control the shadow length.

 While working on this project, I was simultaneously studying the works of Yoko Ono (especially her book Grapefruit) and how visual artists use language in their work.
 Eerdekens also uses original text in his work.
 But any text I wrote for the sculpture didn't include the diversity of letters I was looking for, and it was always too long to fit on the plaque.
 That was a major problem because the longer the text, the smaller the letters had to be.
-This compromised the structural integrity of those extruding blocks which were extremely breakable.
-The 3D printing studio had to make the sculpture 4 times because the first three had broken in the machine!
+This compromised the structural integrity of those extruding blocks which were extremely fragile.
+The 3D printing studio had to remake the sculpture multiple times because the first few had broken in the machine!

 After many software, measuring, and printing fails, I finally had a finished product.